RedHatWorkshops/amqv7-workshop/demos/broker/high-availability/README.md

 So for instance when sending a persistent message the client will try to resend it if failover occurs which could cause duplicates.
 The same also applies for consumed messages depending on the acknowledgement mode.

-make sure the previous core JMS receiver client is running and run the qpid JMS Sender using the command:
+Make sure the previous core JMS receiver client is running and run the qpid JMS Sender using the command:

 ```bash
 mvn verify -PHAQpidMessageSender
 ```

-Again try killing and restarting the brokers to see what happens.
+Again, try killing and restarting the brokers to see what happens.

 #### Shared-nothing HA (Replication)

 Replication provides HA without the need for a shared data store.
 Basically the live shares all persistent data it receives over the network with the backup broker.
-Basically all data persistent is replicated.
 As far as clients are concerned live and backups operate exactly the same as shared store (i.e. if the live fails it can connect to the backup).

-Lets start with a simple single master/slave pair, create both brokers by running the following commands:
+Let's start with a simple single master/slave pair, create both brokers by running the following commands:

 ```sh
 $ <AMQ_HOME>/bin/artemis create --allow-anonymous --user admin --password password --cluster-user admin --cluster-password --clustered --replicated --host localhost liveRepl1